owenlongbo/solo-ci/README.md

 3. Use REST API new a ci project
 4. Write a config and configure your webhook
 5. push!
+6. The Build will save at workspace dir.

 ### REST API###